Sustainable Waste Management

 Impacts and Benefits

-CPRAM Co., Ltd. has implemented projects to raise food waste awareness through the Facebook page "Thai Society without Food Waste" and created the group "Eat without Food Waste" as a channel to promote food waste management and reduction knowledge.
-Currently, over 28,096 persons have followed the Facebook page while the group has attracted 1,046 members.
+CPRAM Co., Ltd. has implemented projects to raise food waste awareness through the Facebook page "Thai Society without Food Waste" and created the group "Finish your plate, No food waste" as a channel to promote food waste management and reduction knowledge.
+Currently, over 28,813 persons have followed the Facebook page while the group has attracted 1,179 members.

 Metric used to determine the compensation of executive members